-Turn your Bluetooth® LE Leakage Tester on, wait for the beep.
-Then start the OtoBLE app, in this order please.
-When the Android OS asks in the app whether to enable the Bluetooth® radio, allow it (§2.3.2).
+Turn your Bluetooth® LE Leakage Tester on, wait for the beep, then start the OtoBLE app, in this order please.
+If the iOS asks in the app whether the Bluetooth® radio should be turned on, turn it on (§2.3.2).
+When there is more than one active BLE leakage tester within range of the iOS platform, then the app will connect to the tester that currently has the strongest Bluetooth® transmitter signal (RSSI).